Yusuf Yasin: Career and activities

-In 1925 Yasin contributed to the establishment of a weekly paper in Mecca, Umm Al Qura, of which he became the first editor-in-chief.
+Yasin contributed to the establishment of a weekly paper in Mecca, Umm Al Qura, in 1924 of which he became the first editor-in-chief.
 The paper soon functioned as the official gazette of the country.
-In 1926 he was made the political secretary of King Abdulaziz and then, appointed an adviser to him in the 1930s.
-On 29 December 1930 Yasin became a Saudi citizen.
+He was made the political secretary of King Abdulaziz in 1926 and then, appointed an adviser to him in the 1930s.
+He was also head of the press bureau and accompanied the king in his meeting with Amir Faisal, King of Iraq, in February 1930.

+Yasin became a Saudi citizen on 29 December 1930.
 He suggested the addition of the phrase al-Sa’udiyyah to the name of the country, Al-Mamlakah al-'Arabiyyah al-Sa’udiyyah, known as Saudi Arabia, in 1932.
 In 1937 he was part of the Saudi delegation who visited London to attend the coronation of King George VI.
 The same year while officially visiting Baghdad, Iraq, upon the request of King Abdulaziz Yasin attempted to contact with a German arms company owned by Otto Wolff to buy rifles.
-During the same visit Yasin met with Fritz Grobba, Nazi Germany's ambassador to Iraq.
+There Yasin also met with Fritz Grobba, Nazi Germany's ambassador to Iraq.

 Yasin signed the extradition treaty between Kuwait and Saudi Arabia on behalf of the latter that established the Saudi–Kuwaiti neutral zone in 1942.
 The same year Yasin was the Saudi Arabian representative at the Arab League meeting in Alexandria, Kingdom of Egypt.
 He accompanied King Abdulaziz in his meeting with Franklin D. Roosevelt on 14 February 1945.
 Yasin signed a treaty of amity on behalf of Saudi Arabia with the Republic of China on 15 November 1946.

 Yasin replaced Fuad Hamza as deputy foreign minister in 1951 when Hamza died.
 Between 1952 and 1955 Yasin was responsible for Saudi activities in the Buraimi Oasis and was a member of the Buraimi Arbitration Tribunal.
 Following the death of King Abdulaziz, Yasin served as the state minister and the advisor to King Saud, successor of the king.
 It was Yusuf Yasin who made an inauguration speech at the meeting of the council of ministers in the Murabba Palace on 7 March 1954.
-On 15 May 1958 Yasin was removed from the post by Crown Prince Faisal.
+Yasin was removed from the post of deputy foreign minister by Crown Prince Faisal on 15 May 1958.
+Yasin's role as an aide to King Saud continued until his death in April 1962.

 Views

 Yasin had a pan-Arab stance, and one of his close companions was Rashid Rida, founder and editor of an influential conservative Egyptian publication, Al Manar.
-In fact, Rida was Yasin's teacher.
+As mentioned above Rida was one of Yasin's teachers.
 Yasin was a major opponent of the close relations between Saudi Arabia and the United States, and also, had an anti-British approaches.